TonyPhipps/SIEM/Tactics/Process-Execution.md

   - lsass.exe with an owner other than Local System
   - lsm.exe with an owner other than Local System
   - winlogon.exe with an owner other than Local System
-  - svchost.exe with an owner other than Local System, Network Service, or Local Service

-- Execution of known malicious tools
-  - mimikatz
-  - fgdump
-  - gsecdump
-  - metasploit
-  - acehash
-  - pwdump.py
-  - creddump
-  - cachedump.py
+- SYSTEM account launching processes other than
-  - wce
+  -

 - Microsoft process name without digital signature
+- svchost.exe
+- services.exe
+- smss.exe
+- lsass.exe
+- csrss.exe
+- wininit.exe
+- taskhostw.exe
+- runtimebroker.exe

 - Suspicious parent process of system executable
   - eventvwr.exe child of process other than mmc.exe (T1088)